rexxtd/rexxtd/README.md

 <h2 align="center"> 💬 About me 💬 </h2>

 I am <b>RexTD</b>, better known as 'Tuan Dat' 👨‍💻<br />
-I am <strong>Vietnamese</strong> guy who enjoy creating new things 🖥️, and currently studying at RMIT University 📚<br />
+I am <strong>Vietnamese</strong> guy who enjoy creating new things 🖥️, was majoring in Information Technology at RMIT University 📚<br />
 Constant learning new things 🤖, meeting ❤️ incredible people are my favourite activities.<br />
 Oh, and yes if you want someone to collaborate with some new incredible projects 📨, <b>I AM YOUR GUY⚙️</b>